Find free Utah criminal records in every UT county through official channels today.

 Note: If you are not a party to the case and do not want to use this paid service, try using the above information to contact the local courthouse directly or visit in person.

-Performing a Criminal Records Search Through Utah’s Department of Corrections (DOC)
+Performing a Criminal Record Search Through Utah’s Department of Corrections (DOC)

 The only additional information this search provides is what facility they are located in, whether they are on probation or parole, and their release date and type.
 The Utah Department of Corrections does not provide any information on the particular criminal offenses that were committed by the individual or a mugshot database.